 Layla Abdullah-Polous is a superhero.
 She has to be to have six children, conduct homeschooling, be married for twenty-seven years (to the same guy!) and maintain a career as an independent author of romance novels.
 I think that’s her #BlackMuslimGirlFly, being a superhero.
 Layla is amazing, and when I spoke to her for our exclusive interview, she made it seem like a breeze.
-Her positive energy is infectious, and her determination to affect change in the world of storytelling is enough to give her awards and accolades.
+Her positive energy is infectious, and her determination to affect change in the world of storytelling is enough to give her awards and accolades from me.
 She knows representation matters, and Layla kicks ass at making it happen in the world of romance.
 Read what she has to say about interracial romance novels and how her #BlackMuslimGirlFly empowers her while living in that space.

 TeamBMGFly: #BlackMuslimGirlFly is defined as that “it” factor Black Muslim Girls & Women have that makes them amazing, dope, & fresh-to-death awesome.
 How would you describe your #BlackMuslimGirlFly?

 Layla Abdullah-Polous: The hashtag is not what I expected at first.
 To me just by looking at the name, I didn’t really expect it to involve all the things that you do.
 I thought that maybe it was really something where it was more fashion-oriented, and stuff like that.
 I didn’t realize how dynamic the work is that goes behind it.
 When I explored further, I was pleasantly surprised.